vivlabs/log6j/README.md

   can be logged without any serialization into a usual log string, and then accessed directly (e.g. by a custom appender that writes to a database or streams the object to a browser-based viewer).

+- Support for SLF4J Markers.
+These allow any log message to be categorized or "marked", allowing new ways to slice and dice logs without relying on severity or logger name (Java class).

 - More configuration support, including file-based configuration

 This fork is just a modification of Log5j to support a few such fixes.